ADD-ONS / MEDICATION

 - during the first 10-14 days after the stroke

-- in large infarcts with severe deficits
+- in large infarct and severe deficit

 - in patients with poorly compensated hypertension